akshitmanocha/Study-Spark/README.md

 1.  **User Query:** A user provides a query (e.g., a question about a deep learning concept).
 2.  **Retrieve:** The user's query is embedded using the same `google/embedding-gemma-300m` model.
 The FAISS index is then searched to find the most relevant page chunks from the textbook.
 3.  **Augment:** The retrieved text chunks are combined with the user's original query to form a detailed prompt.
-4.  **Generate:** A powerful language model (e.g., Gemini, or a local model like Phi-3) is used to generate a comprehensive answer or study guide based on the augmented prompt.
+4.  **Generate:** A powerful language model is used to generate a comprehensive answer or study guide based on the augmented prompt.
+The system supports multiple models, providing flexibility for different hardware and testing purposes:
+    - **GROQ:** Utilizes the `OSS-120b` model for fast inference, ideal for testing purposes.
+    - **Fine-Tuned Model:** A locally-trained, domain-specific model is also available, but requires a GPU for inference.

 ## Core Architecture